 Intercepting these addresses on a network would also imply that the user’s IP address was available for capture at the same time.
 This is just the kind of in-the-clear communication that can be intercepted and help explain the below quote from Edward Snowden on the US government’s data collection capabilities.

-Here are some simple measurements Grindr should use to improve security and preserve their users’ privacy:
+Here are some simple steps Grindr needs to take to improve security and preserve their users’ privacy:

 - Actually delete old photos or at least make them unavailable online